dkooll/tmuxer.nvim/README.md

 Session names are generated from project names (non-alphanumeric characters replaced with underscores)

-Sessions can be killed directly from the session picker using <C-d>
+Sessions can be killed directly from the session picker

 Multiple projects can be selected at once for batch operations